GDPR - General Data Protection Regulation

 - Confidentiality policy (Wales only) - if you are a practitioner in Wales, there will be specific support for you within this policy

-- GDPR practice guide - this practice guide will consider areas of best practice when processing data in line with GDPR
+- GDPR practice guide - this practice guide looks at areas of best practice when processing data in line with GDPR.
+Updated following advice from ICO.

 - GDPR support video - understand more about GDPR, how it impacts your setting and the seven key principles to protect data